influxdata/telegraf/plugins/outputs/elasticsearch/README.md

 ### Timestamp Timezone

-Elasticsearch documents use RFC3339 timestamps, which denote timezone information (for example `2017-01-01T00:00:00-08:00`) and by default, Telegraf will use the host system's configured timezone.
+Elasticsearch documents use RFC3339 timestamps, which include timezone information (for example `2017-01-01T00:00:00-08:00`).
+By default, the Telegraf system's configured timezone will be used.

-However, this may not always be desirable.
-Elasticsearch preserves the timezone information and uses it when returning associated documents.
-This can cause issues for some pipelines (those that don't parse the timestamp and instead assume that the timezone returned will always be consistent).
+However, this may not always be desirable: Elasticsearch preserves timezone information and includes it when returning associated documents.
+This can cause issues for some pipelines (in particular, those that don't parse retrieved timestamps and instead assume that the timezone returned will always be consistent).

-Telegraf honours the timezone configured in the environment variable `TZ`, so it is possible to influence the timezone used in timestamps sent to Elasticsearch without needing to change the timezone configured in the host system:
+Telegraf honours the timezone configured in the environment variable `TZ`, so the timezone sent to Elasticsearch can be amended without needing to change the timezone configured in the host system:

 ```sh
 export TZ="America/Los_Angeles"
 export TZ="UTC"
 ```

-If Telegraf is being run using SystemD, this can be achieved with
+If Telegraf is being run as a system service with SystemD, this can be configured in the following way

 ```sh
 echo TZ="UTC" | sudo tee -a /etc/default/telegraf